utkuozbulak/utkuozbulak.github.io/_pages/about.md

 ------

-2016 - 2017: **MSc. in Data Science**, University of Southampton, UK
+2016 - 2017: **MSc in Data Science**, University of Southampton, UK

 ------